exo-codefest/2014-team-E/README.md

 * Track issues, bugs and improvements for **MasterTask**, and give your expectations or any feedback at https://github.com/exo-codefest/2014-team-E/issues.

-* See the following diagram to understand our plan for MasterTask:
+* See the following diagram to understand our plan for **MasterTask**:

 <img src="screenshots/progress_diagram.png" width="600"/>

 # How to use?

-If you are not familar with adding an app to a page, do as follows to access **MasterTask**:
+If you are not familiar with adding an app to a page, do as follows to access **MasterTask**:

 1. Open the eXo Platform link of **4.1-M2-codefest-team_e** on Acceptance (https://acceptance.exoplatform.org/).